-- The surface proteins of the virus, whether they are the capsid proteins or the envelope glycoproteins, are the principal antigens against which the host mounts its immune response to viruses. - Mediate the attachment of the virus to specific receptors on the host cell surface. - They induce neutralizing antibodies that inhibit the virus from entering the cell and replicating - They activate cytotoxic T cells to kill virus-infected cells.
+- The surface proteins of the virus, whether they are the capsid proteins or the envelope glycoproteins, are the principal antigens against which the host mounts its immune response to viruses. - Mediate the attachment of the virus to specific receptors on the host cell surface. from the human body